hamidkhans651/Laravel_projects/README.md

 Specify a Stable Version for pusher/pusher-php-server: Specifying a specific version of pusher/pusher-php-server can help Composer resolve dependencies without encountering conflicts.
 Replace "pusher/pusher-php-server": "*" with a stable version like "^7.2.6":

 ```"pusher/pusher-php-server": "^7.2.6"```

+## Add PSR Dependencies if Missing:
+Since you encountered errors with psr/ dependencies, you can explicitly add commonly required PSR packages to require to ensure compatibility.
+Try adding the following:

+json
+Copy code

+``
+"psr/log": "^3.0",
+"psr/http-message": "^1.0",
+"psr/http-client": "^1.0"
+``